 OverviewHoher Seeblaskogel is the highest peak in a ridge line starting in the north at Winnebachjoch and ending in the south at Grüne Tatzen (Green Paws) plateau.
-It has a high and rugged west face, and appears as a fortress-like broad peak from north-east, but is easily accessible through 2 adjacent scree gullys heading south-southeast and south-southwest and meeting at the point P centered on this map.
+It has a high and rugged west face, and appears as a fortress-like broad peak from north-east, but is easily accessible through 2 adjacent scree gullys heading south-southeast and south-southwest and meeting some 90 m below the summit in the broad upper basin of Grüne-Tatzen-Ferner (= glacier -- note it's actually hardly more than a snowfield).

 The former of them leads to Westfalenhaus, about 2270m, while the latter leads to Winnebachseehütte, about 2380m.
 Thus it is quite easy to conceive a fine traverse using these 2 gullys.
 Both of the gullys have quite steep sections at around 2700 m, but the path is well discernable and clearly marked with red&white spots and stripes, so the way is also relatively safe under foggy conditions (although the splendid views are also safely hidden from being relished in this case).